redbrick/open-governance/documents/Constitution.md

 - The outgoing Webmaster, Helpdesk, or Systems Administrators
 - A third party nominated by the outgoing Webmaster, Helpdesk, or a majority of Systems Administrators.
-- A committee nominated third party in the case that none of the above criteria can be accommodated.
+- A committee-nominated third party in the case that none of the above criteria can be accommodated.

 **5.4** The 1st Year Liaison Officer shall be elected at an EGM in semester one, and must be in their first year as an undergraduate student at DCU.